mLenehan1/ECE-FinalYearProject/ProjectReport/ConclusionsAndRecommendations/recommendations.md

 softwares\cite{mpdroid}\cite{malp}.
 As communication with the audio server is done via TCP sockets, playback controls could be added using a similar implementation as the JSON messaging used for the Snapcast commands.

+These recommendations, if implemented within the current system, would allow for greater user control, and improve the accuracy and usability of the application.